 The maximum execution time of one job (simulation) is two weeks.
 After this period, the job will be automatically cancelled.
 If more time is needed for a job, the user can make a separate agreement with HPC Centre.

-If possible, avoid execution of jobs locally on the login node (ui-1.hpc.rtu.lv).
+If possible, avoid the execution of jobs locally on the login nodes.
 Use it only to submit a job to a queue, to compile programs, and test short jobs.

 Try to indicate the necessary walltime so that other users can forecast their queue time.

-If the job entails intensive disk operation (I/O), it is advised to use a local SSD disc instead of the network directory (/home/*).
-The local disc is mounted to the directory /scratch.
-When the job is completed, the files created in this directory should be removed manually.
+If a job requires intensive disk operation (I/O), it is advised to use a local SSD disk instead of the network directory (/home/* or /home_beegfs/*).
+The local disk is mounted to the directory /scratch.
+When the job is completed, the files created in this directory should be removed by a user manually.

-Evaluate the performance of parallel (MPI) jobs by using various number of nodes/cores to select the most suitable one for your job.
-Larger number of cores does not always ensure faster execution of a job.
+Evaluate the performance of parallel (MPI) jobs by using a various number of nodes/cores to select the most suitable one for your job.
+A larger number of cores does not always ensure faster execution of a job.